zorbathut/dec/doc/future/invdatabase.md

 # Invalid database warnings

-Right now Database<T> only requires that T inherit from Def.Def.
-It's perfectly valid to try accessing a database consisting of Def.Def itself, or of a subclass that doesn't define a hierarchy.
+Right now Database<T> only requires that T inherit from Dec.Dec.
+It's perfectly valid to try accessing a database consisting of Dec.Dec itself, or of a subclass that doesn't define a hierarchy.

 We should probably yell really loudly at the user whenever this happens.